-Getting married in Italy requires some paperwork if you plan it to be legally binding.
-In Italy, Catholic and weddings of some other religions can obtain legal validity during one unique ceremony, this is called “matrimonio concordatario”.
-Obviously, both religious and civil paperwork have to be prepared well in advance.
+Getting married in Italy requires some paperwork if you plan for it to be legally binding.
+In Italy, Catholic and weddings of some other religions can obtain legal validity during one unique ceremony.
+It is called “matrimonio concordatario”.
+Obviously, both religious and civil paperwork has to be prepared well in advance.

-Both Civil or Catholic weddings in Italy – unlike many other countries in the world – have to be celebrated respectively in the “comune” (town-hall) premises or in authorized churches.
-There are very few cities that allow legally binding civil wedding ceremonies in castles or villas which have a special wedding license.
-You might want to plan to have a private legally binding ceremony in the town hall and then a symbolic ceremony with your guests at the location of the wedding reception such as a castle, a villa or which ever other place you desire.
+Both civil and Catholic weddings in Italy – unlike many other countries in the world – have to be celebrated, respectively, in “commune” (town-hall) premises or authorized churches.
+There are very few cities that allow legally binding civil wedding ceremonies in castles or villas that have a special wedding license.
+You might want to plan to have a private, legally binding ceremony in the town hall and then a symbolic ceremony with your guests at the location of the wedding reception, such as a castle, villa or whichever other place you desire.

-Let’s now consider different options and requirements for you wedding in Italy as a foreigner:
+Let’s now consider different options and requirements for your wedding in Italy as a foreigner:

 Wedding in Italy, the Couple

-Paperwork is to be prepared before you come, sometimes when you are here and after you have left, depending on the nationality of each spouse.
-In any of the cases timing is critical.
-In Italy same sex couples cannot perform a legally binding marriage, if it’s your case you may decide to have a symbolic wedding instead and we will be more than happy to provide you with all the needed planning.
+Paperwork is to be prepared before you come, sometime while you are here and after you have left, depending on the nationality of each spouse.
+In all cases, timing is critical.
+In Italy, same sex couples cannot perform a legally binding marriage.
+If this is your case, you may decide to have a symbolic wedding instead.
+We will be more than happy to provide you with all the needed planning.

 GAY WEDDINGS IN ITALY

-In Italy gay weddings are not recognized by the law, but we can and we do organize same-sex commitment wedding ceremonies.
-Our celebrants can perform very personalized symbolic weddings, and we can provide legal assistance to sign a private agreement for mutual respect and obligations.
+In Italy, gay weddings are not recognized by the law, but we can and do organize same-sex commitment wedding ceremonies.
+Our officiates can perform very personalized symbolic weddings, and we can provide legal assistance in signing a private agreement stating mutual respect and obligations.

-For Catholics, the wedding is a sacrament, and needs an additional paperwork (in parallel to the civil one) which generates another Nulla Osta. this Nulla Osta is generated by the Bishop of the area where the couple lives, and is sent to the local Bishop where the wedding will be held.
+For Catholics, the wedding is a sacrament and needs additional paperwork (similar to the civil one), which generates another Nulla Osta.
+This Nulla Osta is created by the bishop of the area where the couple lives and is sent to the local bishop where the wedding will be held.
 Be careful of the following:

-- Inquire your local priest before to ask him about the exact requirements in your parish.
-He will initiate the process to obtain your Bishop’s Nulla Osta.
+- Speak to your local priest before obtaining the Nulla Osta and ask him about the exact requirements in your parish.
+He will initiate the process required to obtain your Bishop’s Nulla Osta.

-- Preparation is important for a Catholic wedding, so please allow the due time to it, speak a lot with your Father at your local church as a first thing, we are happy to help you and counsel but your church is the first point of reference until you have the fist Nulla Osta released
+- Preparation is important for a Catholic wedding, so please allow due time for it.
+Speak a lot with your father at your local church to start with.
+We are happy to help you and counsel you, but your church should be your first point of reference until you have the first Nulla Osta released.

-- All the documents will have to be ready and sent to the Italian Bishop of reference AT LEAST 2-3 months before the wedding.
-For this reason we suggest you start collecting information about the whole process in your country with your priest no later than 9 months before the wedding.
+- All the documents will have to be ready and sent to the Italian bishop of reference AT LEAST 2-3 months before the wedding.
+For this reason, we suggest you start collecting information about the whole process, in your country with your priest, no later than 9 months prior to the wedding.

-- MOST OF THE BISHOPS in Italy are not so keen in accepting weddings of non residents, so be advised that your wedding will be able to be celebrated in very few areas.
+- MOST OF THE BISHOPS in Italy are not very keen in accepting weddings for non residents, so be advised that your wedding will be able to be celebrated in very few areas.